Saturday, June 25, 2011

 Plot Summary

-In 1938, Indiana Jones successfully retrieves the Cross of Coronado that, in his youth, was foiled by robbers, which he attempted to recover 26 years ago.
+In 1938, Indiana Jones successfully retrieved the Cross of Coronado, thwarted by robbers in his youth, which he attempted to recover 26 years ago.
 Indy gets approached by a wealthy businessman, Walter Donovan, who informs him of his father's disappearance.
 He also offers to find the Holy Grail and his father, who has searched for it throughout his life.

 Unfortunately for Indy, rescuing his dad ends with discovering the Nazis